EdmundGoodman/llvm-project-benchmarks/README.md

 ## Finding the benchmarks

-The benchmarks discussed in this talk are available on a branch of Medhi's fork of LLVM [available here](https://github.com/joker-eph/llvm-project/tree/benchmarks), with a diff with the main branch
+The benchmarks discussed in this talk are available on a branch of Mehdi's fork of LLVM [available here](https://github.com/joker-eph/llvm-project/tree/benchmarks), with a diff with the main branch
 [available here](https://github.com/llvm/llvm-project/compare/main...joker-eph:llvm-project:benchmarks).